-How can I hunt as a blind outdoorsman?
+25. How can I hunt as a blind outdoorsman?

-That said, let’s break it down, since a duck is not a deer and weather conditions and terrain are never a constant for any hunt.
+Now, let’s break it down, since a duck is not a deer and weather conditions and terrain are never a constant for any hunt.
 With every species you hunt, new weapons and techniques need to be put into place to be successful in the field.
 Know your weapon well and accept the fact that your target is alive and this is a 3-d world where the game has a 4 out of 5 chance of getting away from even the best hunter.

 For wing shooting as a blind bird hunter, if you can hear it aim for it, but if a sighted guide is present, have them place their hands on your triceps and go with their swing by following the pressure of their palms.
-Stay smooth and follow through to insure that the shot pattern flows to spread the shot as wide as possible to paint the bird out of the sky.
+Stay smooth and follow through to insure that the shot pattern flows to spread the shot as wide as possible to try and figuratively paint the bird out of the sky.

 With land targets, Use a fixed rest when possible.
 The blind hunter would do best to sit, however, this isn’t always possible, especially during still hunts.
 There, kneeling or leaning against something sturdy like a tree or stump will do if you use it as a fixed place to orientate yourself and steady your weapon.